mkkallio/ESDLdrought/README.md

-# ESDLdrought
+# ESDL - Drought co-occurrence

-Submission repo for Earth System Data Lab Early Adopters call.
+Git for the ESDL Drought Co-occurrence study